XxAdi101xX/User-Interfaces/assignments/a2/readme.md

 The eraser icon is protected by a Freeware License.
 The cursor icon is protected by a Creative Commons Attribution Non-commercial (by-nc) License.

+For the extra feature, I chose to implement the customizable colour pallet which can change colour by right clicking and selecting a colour